mucommander/mucommander/readme.txt

 - New 'Show splash screen' preference added to the 'Misc' preferences, replacing existing command line options (bug #66).
 Contributed by Joshua Lebo.
 - Fixed a deadlock happening under Ubuntu (bug #67).
+- Fixed a crash occurring on 64-bit versions of Windows (bug #57).

 Known issues:
 - Korean, Simplified Chinese, Slovenian and Slovak translations are not